 - Distance students

-If you are a student at Lund University or a member of staff you use your LU Card as your library card.
-You must create an account before you can borrow or order books.
-If you are a student or a member of staff, you create an account in the library catalogue LUBcat.
-If you are neither a student at Lund University nor a member of staff, you apply for a library card at any of the Lunds University Libraries (you will need to show photo ID).
+If you are a student or a member of staff at Lund University you use your LU Card as your library card.
+You must create an account in the library catalogue LUBcat, then you can borrow or order books.
+If you are neither a student nor a member of staff at Lund University, you apply for a library card at any of the Lunds University Libraries (you will need to show photo ID).

 - About the LU Card – lukortet.lu.se

 - Lund University Library lending conditions (PDF, 571 kB, new tab)